ErikKalkoken/eve-shields/README.md

   - solarSystem
 - `entity-id`: a valid EVE ID corresponding to the entity type, e.g. `498125261` for Test Alliance Please Ignore.
 - `shield-name`: name of the shield to create.
 Note that not all shields are available for every entity type, e.g. there is no member count for ships.
 See section **Shields** for a list of all shield names.

+## Service

+The eve-shields service on https://eve-shields.kalkoken.net is provided for free and can be used by anyone to create their own eve related shields.
+And while I strive to provide a reliable service it is provided "as-is" only and without any guarantees with respect to availability and reliably.

+For the current service status check the shields on top of this page.
+A detailed service status report can be found [here](https://stats.uptimerobot.com/voNrrI7ooP).

 ## Contributions